realitytracing/Reality-Tracing-WIP/human-foundations/salience-centered-optimization-and-symmetry-of-understanding.md

+---

-# Equal Tooling: Salience-Centered Optimization and Symmetry of Understanding
+title: Equal Tooling: Salience-Centered Optimization and Symmetry of Understanding

+---
 ## Status

 This document is integrative and descriptive.